Galactic Empire (Star Wars): Imperial Ruling Council

 Unwilling to embroil himself in the day-to-day running of the Galactic Empire, the Emperor leaves the mundane work to the Imperial Ruling Council (IRC), an advisory body with whom he confers on vital affairs of state.
-The group is made up of Imperial Advisors, "yes-men" that serve as ministers and counselors who are rarely far from his side and have a noted taste in extravagant clothing.
+The group is made up of Imperial Advisors, "yes-men" who serve as ministers and counselors.
 The spokesman of the Imperial Ruling Council is the Grand Vizier Mas Amedda, who attends most of the Imperial Senate's sessions.
-Lord Amedda functions as an intermediary for Emperor Palpatine, managing his schedule, screening his calls and contacting other Imperial dignitaries and officers on his behalf; despite this, he is deemed a mere sycophant by many.
+Amedda functions as an intermediary for Palpatine, managing his schedule, screening his calls and contacting other Imperial dignitaries and officers on his behalf.
 The Imperial Ruling Council also keeps tabs on the progress of the Imperial Military and delivers news from Imperial High Command to the Emperor.